-The Air Quality Program is a joint initiative between the City of Kelowna, Regional District of Central Okanagan (RDCO), District of Peachland, District of West Kelowna, Westbank First Nation and the District of Lake Country.
+The Air Quality Program is a joint initiative between the City of Kelowna, Regional District of Central Okanagan (RDCO), District of Peachland, City of West Kelowna, Westbank First Nation and the District of Lake Country.

 The Air Quality Program helps protect and improve our air through education, awareness and pollution prevention programs.
 The 2007 Air Quality Management plan identified open burning and residential wood burning as the main causes of degraded air quality in the Central Okanagan; however, recent emissions data highlights the increasing importance of vehicle emissions.
 After six years of implementation, the Regional District evaluated the progress made on reducing air pollution, and updated the goals, strategies and actions for continuing to manage air pollution for the next five years and beyond.

 The new Central Okanagan Clean Air Strategy defines an updated Clean Air Vision and Goals, and outlines a set of strategies and actions to take on over the next 5 years to help the region achieve these.
 Input was gathered from a multi-stakeholder advisory group, staff members from the regional partners, and from the general public.